austin020269/Neural_Network_Cahrity_Analysis/README.md

 7. Compile and train the model.
 8. Create a callback that saves the model's weights every 5 epochs.
 9. Evaluate the model using the test data to determine the loss and accuracy.
-9. Save and export your results to an HDF5 file, and name it AlphabetSoupCharity.h5.
+9. Save and export your results to an HDF5 file, and name it AlphabetSoupCharity.h5 (see below).

 ![alt text](https://github.com/austin020269/Neural_Network_Charity_Analysis/blob/main/Deli2_1.PNG)